-What Is Going on With China’s Crazy Clean Energy Installation Figures?
+What Is Going On With China’s Crazy Clean Energy Installation Figures?

 “Therefore, projects found to be partially installed in 2021 may be challenged during these reviews and lose their subsidy qualification, despite having been counted in the 2020 tally.”

-Curiously, the NEA has not yet provided its customary annual geographical breakdown of installation data, said Luan at BloombergNEF.
+Curiously, the NEA has not yet provided its customary annual geographical breakdown of installation data, said Luan Dong at BloombergNEF.
 The China Electricity Council, which usually produces a separate set of figures, has also delayed publication of its report.

-Analyst firms are meanwhile drawing their own conclusions based on bottom-up analyses, with BloombergNEF due to publish an independent assessment of China’s 2020 wind installations later this month and Wood Mackenzie planning an updated analysis and outlook in March.
+Analyst firms are drawing their own conclusions based on bottom-up analyses, with BloombergNEF due to publish an independent assessment of China’s 2020 wind installations later this month and Wood Mackenzie planning an updated analysis and outlook in March.

-Few doubt this is the last time that hard-to-believe figures will come out of China, however.
+Few industry observers doubt that this is the last time that hard-to-believe figures will come out of China, however.

 “In light of China’s 2060 carbon-neutral target and 2030’s cumulative renewable target of 1,200 GW, Wood Mackenzie expects the wind market will maintain momentum for the remainder of the decade,” Li said.